houtanf/Unsupervised-KNN-JS/README.md

       * The amount of closest neighbors to the target point to return
       * So if k = 2, the 2 closests neighbors to the target vector will be returned.
   1. Neighbors
-      * This is a list of objects where each object represents a neigbor or point
+      * This is an array of objects where each object represents a neighbor or point
       * Each object should have a label and vector field as such:
         ```javascript
         {